linhnguye237/linh-nguyen-portfolio/README.md

 ---

 ## About Me
 Hi!
-I'm Linh, a sophomore double majoring in Data Science and Economics at Mount Holyoke College.
+I'm Linh Nguyen, a sophomore double majoring in Data Science and Economics at Mount Holyoke College.

 I’m passionate about turning data into actionable insights using SQL, Python, and Power BI.
 I enjoy working with real-world datasets to uncover trends, optimize decisions, and tell meaningful stories with data.